Mary Selway: Personal life

 Selway was married to the actor Norman Rodway in January 1966.
 The couple parted a few years later.
 She had two daughters with her partner of nineteen years, the actor Keith Buckley: the agent Kate Buckley and the actress Emma Buckley.
 During her last fourteen years her partner was Ileen Maisel.
 Selway died of cancer in London, aged 68.

-It was at Selway's funeral that the funeral organizer, Eon Productions film producer Barbara Broccoli, met actor Daniel Craig in person for the first time.
+It was at Selway's funeral that the funeral organiser, Eon Productions film producer Barbara Broccoli, met actor Daniel Craig in person for the first time.
 Broccoli invited Craig to visit her office, where she offered him the iconic role of James Bond.